Bergen County Prosecutor Mark Musella

 Prosecutor Musella is returning to the BCPO, where he began his legal career as an Assistant Prosecutor from September 1988 to June 1994, eventually serving as Assistant Chief of both the Trial Section and the Grand Jury Section.
 During his tenure, he prosecuted fifty jury trials, and handled hundreds of pleas, sentences, bails and motions, as well as presenting cases to the Grand Jury.

 Since 1994, Prosecutor Musella has worked as an Attorney in criminal and civil litigation and has served as Municipal Prosecutor in Hasbrouck Heights as well as Public Defender for twelve Bergen County towns.

-Prosecutor Grewal graduated cum laude with a Bachelor of Science in Foreign Service from the Georgetown University School of Foreign Service in 1995.
-He obtained his law degree from the College of William & Mary, Marshall-Wythe School of Law in 1999.
+Prosecutor Musella graduated with a Bachelor of Arts degree in English from Fordham University in 1984.
+He obtained his law degree from the Delaware Law School, Widener University in 1987.